gunnar0022/my-yomitan-setup/README.md

 - If not propmted, hit Sync, then **Upload to Anki Web**

 ### 1.5 Create Empty Deck
-- You'll want to create a new deck that new flashcards can get sent too.
+- You'll want to create a new deck that new flashcards can get sent to.
 - From the main screen of Anki (click **decks** if you're lost), there's a **Create Deck** on the bottom of the page.
 - Name your new deck whatever you feel like, just be sure to remember it for later.
 I named mine "Extra Vocab."